theprimarybrain/theprimarybrain.github.io/_posts/2019-09-25-Favorite-Fall-Activities.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-It's that time of year again!
+It's my favorite time of year again!
 The one where the wind begins to blow and the leaves begin to change colors.
-Fall is my favorite season of the year!
-To celebrate, I love breaking out all the Fall things at home and in my classroom to get us all in the Fall spirit!
+To celebrate, I love breaking out all the Fall things at home and in my classroom to get into the Fall spirit!
 Read below to see some of my favorite Fall activities to do at home with my toddlers and at school with my first graders.

 ## Fall Leaves Art Activity
 ![CrayonLeafArt]({{ site.github.url }}/assets/img/crayon-leaves-art.jpg)